-The research team further assessed and compared the economic and environmental impacts of major sporting events, including the FA Cup Final (Cardiff, 2004), a Six Nations rugby fixture (Cardiff, 2006) and the Tour de France Grand Départ (London, 2007), as well as cultural events, such as the Hay Literature Festival (Wales, 2012).
-The research:
+The researchers recommended that this combined approach should be used in event impact evaluation as it enables practical consideration of both environmental and economic impacts [3.1, 3.3].
+They further assessed and compared the economic and environmental impacts of three major sporting events - the FA Cup Final (Cardiff, 2004), a Six Nations rugby fixture (Cardiff, 2006) and the Tour de France Grand Départ (London, 2007).
+This research:

-- identified specific resource demands and policy amenable drivers that influence the scale of event environmental impacts.
-This includes visitor numbers, spending/consumption patterns, travel distance and mode, length of stay and event duration [3.4]; - found that visitor profiles and spending patterns differed across events, resulting in varying economic and environmental impacts and a different composition of impacts [3.4, 3.5]; - noted that tourism spending in a regional economy, including from visitors to sporting and cultural events, can impact on the carbon footprint and waste [3.6]; - highlighted the need for future ex ante studies predicting event impacts to recognise the impact that different visitor types can have on spending/consumption patterns and resulting environmental consequences [3.4, 3.5].
+- identified specific policy-amenable drivers that influence the scale of events' environmental impacts.
+This includes visitor numbers, spending/consumption patterns, travel distance and mode, length of stay and event duration [3.5]; - found that visitor profiles and spending patterns differed across events, resulting in varying economic and environmental impacts and a different composition of impacts; - highlighted the need for future ex ante studies predicting event impacts to recognise the impact that different visitor types can have on spending/consumption patterns and resulting environmental consequences [3.2, 3.5].